-The effort value of 457 diver days and SCPUE of 24 kg per hour (Roes Abalone Table 1) both fall below the expected effort ranges.
+The effort value of 328 diver days and SCPUE of 24 kg per hour (Roes Abalone Table 1) both fall below the expected effort ranges.
 In both cases the main reason was poor economic and adverse weather conditions which altered diver behaviour.
-However abundance of large animals is also considered to have dropped, particularly in the Area 7 fishery, and consequently, TACC has been decreased by 10% in the Area 2 and Area 7 fisheries.
+However abundance of large animals is also considered to have dropped, particularly in the Area 7 fishery.

-Recreational (West Coast) Target Catch range:
+Recreational (West Coast) Allocated Catch Target range: